 - The OSHA Lab Standard (29 CFR 1910.1450) requires retraining when new hazards are introduced that create new exposure situations, but the frequency of refresher training can be determined by the employer.
 Annual refresher training is always considered best practice!

-- The OSHA Standard on Emergency Action Plans (29 CFR 1910.38) requires retraining when employees’ responsibilities under the plan change (e.g., a change in the Emergency Coordinators), or when the Plan changes (e.g. when the evacuation route or rally point change).
-Once again, annual refresher training is considered best practice, even if there are no changes!
+- The OSHA Standard on Emergency Action Plans (29 CFR 1910.38) requires retraining when employees’ responsibilities under the plan change (e.g., a change in the Emergency Coordinators), or when the Plan changes (e.g. when the evacuation route or rally point changes).
+Once again, annual refresher training is considered best practice, even if there are no changes.

 This isn’t an exhaustive list of OSHA standards that have specific annual/refresher training requirements.
 Training required by other OSHA standards is summarized in their guidance document Training Requirements in OSHA Standards.

-For more information on OSHA training requirements, or for assistance with meeting your company’s 2020 training needs, please email email@example.com.
+For more information on OSHA training requirements, or for assistance with your company’s 2021 refresher training, please email firstname.lastname@example.org.

-This blog was written by Beth Graham, our Associate Director of Quality, Research, and Training who has been with Safety Partners Inc. for the last 11 years.
+This blog was written by Beth Graham, our Associate Director of Quality, Research, and Training.